arthurhu1872/physical-ai-stl/docs/quickstart.md

     winget install --id Microsoft.OpenJDK.21
     java -version

-Ensure the `JAVA_HOME` environment variable points to the JDK 21 installation and that `java` is on your `PATH`.
+Ensure the 'JAVA_HOME' environment variable points to the JDK 21 installation and that 'java' is on your 'PATH'.

 ## Running examples

-You can run the example monitors from the `src/physical_ai_stl/monitors` package as standalone scripts:
+You can run the example monitors from the 'src/physical_ai_stl/monitors' package as standalone scripts:

     python -m physical_ai_stl.monitors.rtamt_hello
     python -m physical_ai_stl.monitors.moonlight_hello